ska-sa/hibayes/README.md

   used for either of these).
-Rather, the sampler is used to explore the full posterior probability distribution of the model parameters and so unmask any degeneracies, multimodalities, correlations, wings, skirts, etc. between parameters
+Rather, the sampler is used to explore the full posterior probability distribution of the model parameters and so unmask any degeneracies, multimodalities, correlations, wings, skirts, etc. between parameters.
 - For sampling we have used ```multinest```, though any nested or MCMC sampler could be used. ```multinest``` has the advantage of offering the evidence as well as the posterior samples (a higher density of